How To Transfer a Car Title in Wisconsin

 • Lien Release, if applicable

-3. Commence application
+3. Begin the application

-You can commence the online title transfer application by visiting the Department of Transportation, state of Wisconsin, eMV public website.
+Commence the online title transfer application by visiting the Department of Transportation, state of Wisconsin, eMV public website.

 You can simply click “start now” via the application for title and/or license plates (registration) page.
 This will redirect you to the application, where you will have to choose whether you are applying for a Wisconsin or out-of-state title.